 If you are just using your username and password to log in to your account, that account is just a brute-force attack away from being compromised.
 The hackers only need to guess your password and they are in.

 SMS messages are currently the most popular method to receive the authentication code but, they have become increasingly unsafe now that hackers can easily pull sim-swapping attacks.
-There is also the security and privacy concerns that come with handing over your phone number to organizations.
+There are also the security and privacy concerns that come with handing over your phone number to organizations.

 The best option is to use a physical 2FA key, but if you’d rather not buy a key, the authenticator app option works well.